2025

 5. The Competitive Market Analysis Method

 The competitive market analysis approach focuses on external data.
-To make possible the right market price, you must conduct job evaluation.
+You must conduct a job evaluation to make the correct market price possible.
 It forms the foundation for arriving at accurate market prices.
-Job descriptions are used in job comparison through side by side comparison to similar positions in the marketplace.
-Information on pay is collected, and the determination of the position’s relative worth in the market occurs.
+Job descriptions are used in job comparison through side-by-side comparisons to similar positions in the marketplace.
+You collect information on pay and determine the position’s relative worth in the market.

 Employee evaluation methods

-This approach is best method yet due to the following:
+This approach is the best method yet due to the following:

 • This approach appreciates the organization’s goals for market visibility (compensation philosophy)